In this article:Data flow

 run your reports and models, import data, and edit data.
 Read how to run reports, run models, import data, or edit data.

-- Configure - this is where you can change the configuration.
+- Define - this is where you can define the configuration.
 When you sign up, your account already has a basic configuration, aimed at financial reporting.
 You don't have to start from scratch, you have working examples which you can start with.
 You

 - My account - this is where you can change your profile, tenant details, and add or change users, user roles and permissions,

-If you're new to XLReporting, we recommend that you start using our predefined imports, reports, and models and familiarize yourself with the default configuration before you configure your own.
+If you're new to XLReporting, we recommend that you start using our predefined imports, reports, and models and familiarize yourself with the default configuration before you define your own.
 We also recommend you read about navigation and useful tips.

 You can also watch all instruction videos.

 This diagram shows the overall data flow in XLReporting:

 Define your own objects

-You can configure XLReporting with 4 types of objects:
+You can define XLReporting with 4 types of objects: